-Our business consists of three reportable segments:
+Our business consists of four reportable segments:

-- U.S. Propane Distribution see page 19.
+- " U.S. Propane Distribution see page 17.

-- Canadian Propane Distribution see page 23.
+- " Canadian Propane Distribution see page 20.

-- Wholesale Propane see page 26.
+- " Wholesale Propane see page 23.

+- " Certarus see page 25.

 The U.S. Propane Distribution segment distributes propane and other liquid fuels and related products in the U.S. The Canadian Propane Distribution segment distributes propane and other liquid fuels and related products in Canada.
 The Wholesale Propane segment is operated through Superior Gas Liquids ("SGL"), which manages the propane supply and primary distribution functions, risk management, and pricing for both the Canadian retail business (Superior Propane), as well as for wholesale customers located in Canada and the U.S. SGL has offices located in Alberta and Utah.
+Certarus provides distribution and sales of CNG and hydrogen, and transports RNG from production facilities to natural gas distribution networks throughout Canada and the U.S.